-Our Bosque Backpackers program takes children out of the classroom and into the open air!
-While outdoors they explore nature, learn about biology and animal habitats, build friendships and develop team work skills.
-For additional information please contact us!
+Our Bosque Backpackers program takes children out of the classroom and into the open air.
+While outdoors, they explore nature, learn about biology and animal habitats, build friendships and develop teamwork skills.
+For additional information please contact us.

-After earning her B.S. in Biology with a concentration in Conservation, Endion worked for the Forest Service.
-But it was a teacher at UNM who “planted a seed in her mind” about traveling to New Zealand.
-Endion was attracted by New Zealand’s sustainable food-growing and conservation efforts.
+Endion’s fierce environmental and community consciousness comes from being a student of the world.
+After earning her B.S. in Biology with a concentration in Conservation from UNM, Endion worked for the Forest Service.
+Her education was enhanced by travels to New Zealand, where she was attracted by the country’s sustainable food-growing and conservation efforts.
 Once there, she worked for “Conscious Kids New Zealand,” an organization dedicated to leading children in unrestricted free play through the New Zealand bush.